Ileana Reich- Teacher, Trainer, & Advocate. This blog reports the various challenges & successes that educators & stakeholders face.

 Cheese and Change Analysis: A Vacation Farewell and Book Review

+Who Moved My Cheese was published in 1998.
+A parable written by Spencer Johnson which describes change in one’s work and life.
 Who Moved My Cheese was included in the New York Times business bestseller since release and remained on the list for almost five years and spent over 200 weeks on Publishers Weekly’s hardcover nonfiction list.

 One of the constant things in life is CHANGE.
 Each day brings a new life and a different experience for us.
 But our daily routine task, from the time we wake up until the time we lay down in bed again, creates a cycle that leads us to comfort.
 Such comfort creates lax and negligence in our character that make us forget that life is constantly changing.
 Then when change happens, we stress out, react, complain and be beaten up.